-BT has been the proud sponsor and organiser of the BT Young Scientist & Technology Exhibition for 19 years
+BT has been the proud custodian, sponsor and organiser of the BT Young Scientist & Technology Exhibition for over 20 years

 The essence of the exhibition is the spirit and ingenuity demonstrated by the students who participate.
 As a leader in innovation and technology, BT is thrilled to help cultivate and nurture the talent of our future scientists and engineers through the exhibition itself and also the BT Young Scientist Business Bootcamp.
 We hope you enjoy the final stage of the competition at the RDS.
 Be sure to tweet, check-in and Instagram your pics from the event. btireland.com

-BT will celebrate 20 years of involvement in January 2020
+BT celebrated 20 years of involvement in 2020

 We are proud to not just sponsor the BT Young Scientist & Technology Exhibition, but also to be entrusted with the organising and running of it too.
 Ours is a company founded on an inventive and pioneering spirit, we are passionate about technology and feel a real affinity with all the entrants.